 Koans in Zen Buddhism are used as a means to come to sudden, direct insight in the nature (or an aspect) of reality, or as a test to “measure” the Zen student’s progress in his or her practice.
 Depending on the Zen lineage or school, Koans have more or less importance in the actual day-to-day Zen or Zazen Meditation practice.

 A Koan can be anything like a story, a short phrase, a dialogue, question, an answer, a metaphor, or statement.
 The main characteristic of a Koan is that it cannot be solved or understood by intellectual reasoning.
-There’s a “hidden meaning” and the Koan is rather a paradox that serves as a transcendental technique to bypass reasoning, with to goal to come to an intuitive, direct insight and understanding of existence or of one’s own real nature.
+There’s a “hidden meaning” and the Koan is rather a paradox that serves as a transcendental technique to bypass reasoning, with the goal to come to an intuitive, direct insight and understanding of existence or of one’s own real nature.

 Diligent Koan introspection or Koan study is the reflection on and study of a succession of Koans used by great Zen masters in the past.
 Here again, depending on the Zen school, different Koans may be studied, that is, a variety of Koan curricula are used.
 For instance, Koan use and study is rather important among Japanese practitioners of the Rinzai Zen school, and one can find a large number of different curricula among the various Rinzai teaching lineages and branches.